rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ```bash
 sudo clab deploy -t clab/discovery-lab.clab.yaml
 ```

 !!! warning "Debug"
     The devices may take about 10 minutes to be fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

 ### :material-server: 5.2 Starting the Diode Server
 !!! tip "Tip"
     If you already have the Diode server configured, just skip this step.

 1. Let's create a new folder to store the diode-server files:
 ```bash
 mkdir diode-server
 cd diode-server
 ```

 2. Now, let's download the quick start script:
 ```bash
 curl -sSfLo quickstart.sh https://raw.githubusercontent.com/netboxlabs/diode/release/diode-server/docker/scripts/quickstart.sh
 chmod +x quickstart.sh
 ```

 3. Then, just run the script passing the url of your netbox:
 ```bash
 ./quickstart.sh https://<netbox-server>
 ```

 4. Finally, just start the containers:
 ```bash
 docker compose up -d
 ```

-5. To extract the credentials needed to install the plugin, run the command below:
+5. To extract the credentials needed to install the plugin, execute the command below:
 ```bash
 echo $(jq -r '.[] | select(.client_id == "netbox-to-diode") | .client_secret' ./oauth2/client/client-credentials.json)
 ```